Jbahr2/mp_prog2_files/README.md

 Program # 2

-Name:
+Name: Jacob Bahr
-Cosc 5730 or 4730
+Cosc 4730

-Description: (how to run the program, phone/emulator screen size, android version ie 10)
+Description: Enter the bill in the first textbox and then enter the tip% amount in the second and the click on the button that corresponds to how you want to tip.

-Anything that doesn't work:
+Anything that doesn't work:Not that I know of